leslie-alldridge/slackbot-motivation/README.md

 ## Next steps

-Sitting down with my boss to see where we both see this bot going and asking for permission to send a form out to gather more data (quotes, links, etc)
+Send out a form asking for others to help contribute to the database

 ## Quotes to add after proofreading